Guides

 • application/atom+xml

-Please ensure your app does not make requests to Open RSS feeds using IP addresses that are known to be blacklisted or from companies that engage in fraudulent activity.
-Many of these IPs have already been banned from Open RSS, so using them when making requests to the server is likely to give you unexpected results.
+Please ensure your app doesn't make requests to Open RSS feeds using IP addresses that are known to be blacklisted or from companies that engage in fraudulent activity.
+Many of these IPs have already been banned from Open RSS, so using them is likely to give you unexpected results.

-Note that using different IPs in order to circumvent a ban, rate limits, and/or any other restrictions is against our Terms and can result in legal action.
+Note that using different IPs to circumvent a ban, rate limits, and/or any other restrictions is against our Terms and can result in legal action.

 Open RSS is a registered 501(c)(3) nonprofit headquartered in the District of Columbia, USA and funded only by voluntary donations of its users.
 If you enjoy using Open RSS, we'd be so grateful if you'd consider donating to help us grow and continue to provide you with a quality and reliable service.